Do you dread Christmas?

-Think about it.
+Think about it this way.
 One in five families has a split that means at least one family member isn’t speaking to another.
 Almost half of families have a divorce.
 One in three adults struggles with poor mental health.
 Trust me – all of those people probably have a moment or ten when they dread Christmas just sort of wish it was all over, already.

 You Can Do Christmas Your Way

 I don’t think there’s any time of year as laden with expectation and guilt as Christmas, and I blame television.

 If you believe what you see on TV, everyone is sitting around a huge table, surrounded by a loving family, eating a perfectly cooked turkey before someone plays the piano and everyone sings something sentimental.